azimhamza/azimhamza/README.md

 **👋 Name's Azim Hamza.
 You can find me everywhere as @azimhamxa.**

-**Building** - Yurmo: Linktree for the Service Industry, simple to setup, hassle free platform to manage services.

-**Passion Project** - MediSearch: a GPT powered Medical Searching Index, that helps users look through information, connect ideas and lowering the barrier into the medical industry.
+**Building** - Celium: Automating Logistics for Consultancy and Contractors with R-ML.

-**Thinking about** - MappyDB: a relational vectordatabase, allowing users to map different embeddings to allow contextual reference outside of overlapping vectors.
-Building a BrainDB.
+**Passion ** - a Hybrid GraphQL and Vector Database to create generative idea to allow contextual reference outside of overlapping vectors.

+Focusing on Building and Learning.
+Addicted to Huggingface.
+I post updates on Twitter: @azimhamxa